giorgosskl08/architecture-project/Report.md

           ```
            * The instruction rate has increased a lot in with the use of the "SimpleMemory" type.
 Specifically, simulator instruction rate before=147368  and after=335773.
            * The simulated time seems to be slighttly decreased.
 Number of seconds simulated before = 0.000037 and after = 0.000030.
-           * Finally this memory type seems to have an small affect on the indirect misses since they are increased by 1.
+           * Finally this memory type seems to have a small affect on the indirect misses since they are increased by 1.

       * Different Operational Frequency:
          * For the TimingSimpleCPU we set the frequency to 4GHz: